elandau91/mod3-Project-Frontend/README.md

 - Delete a blog
 - View Posts in a chronological order
 - User has many posts
+- A Post has many Likes
+- A Post belongs to a User

 MVP:
     - New post